inno-se/the-guide/README.md

 - **validation** (noun)

-  The process of providing evidence that a deliverable meets the needs of the user [[APM glossary of project management terms](https://www.apm.org.uk/resources/glossary/)].
+  The process of providing evidence that a deliverable meets the needs of the user [^ApmGlossary].

 - **verification** (noun)